 1994: The new building was completed on February 28th.

 2000: Jayne Coles retired as director.
-Leroy Hommerding was hired as her replacement.
+Leroy Hommerding hired as replacement.

-2002: Adjoining land purchased for expanded parking and future building development.
+2002: Adjoining land purchased for expanded parking and future building needs.

 2004: Librarys total holdings numbered 77,000 items, including 58,000 books, 7,400 videos, 5,200 audios.
 Staff numbers 10 with volunteers welcomed.

 2006: Expanded parking became available on adjoining land; evaluation of building expansion needs and possibilities continued.

 2008: Architects presented conceptual design for expanded library; zoning and variance hearings gave green light to proceed.